Date: December 5-6, 2009

 2. More and more people nowadays say that morals, ethical values, self-discipline and graciousness

+are slowly diminishing.
 This type of disregard for ethics is particularly seen through the actions of

 younger generations.
 What values and morals do you think are important and that everyone should